 Increasing Angle of View

 The available wide-angle wet lenses increase the angle of view of your compact’s lens by different amounts, and they differ in terms of price, bulk, weight, and mount type.
 Some are designed for compacts with lenses no wider than 35mm, others up to 28mm at the widest, so not all wet lenses are compatible with every camera model.
-While some attachments are considered “rectilinear”—producing images with straight lines of perspective—others are labelled “fisheye” lenses, and they create extreme visual distortion that can really add drama to your images.
+While some attachments are considered “rectilinear”—producing images with straight lines of perspective—others are labeled “fisheye” lenses, and they create extreme visual distortion that can really add drama to your images.

-Like their macro counterparts, wide-angle wet lenses generally attach to your housing either via a bayonet or thread mount.
+Wide-angle wet lenses generally attach to your housing either via a bayonet or thread mount.
 Many shooters prefer the security of the screw-on variety, but others like the convenience and ease of the bayonet type.
 Before deciding on which accessory to get, be sure your particular housing is compatible.

 The following provides a roundup of the most commonly used wide-angle wet lenses for compact cameras.

 |Inon UWL-H100 28M67||67mm thread||100°||19.6oz/555g||$380|

 AOI M52 UWL-04 Fisheye Lens

 A wet lens with an included dome, the UWL-04 provides compact cameras with a pronounced fisheye perspective.
 AOI claims a maximum angle of view of 160 degrees when used with a built-in lens that’s 28mm (equivalent) at its widest.
 The 52mm thread mount offers direct compatibility with various underwater housings, including several by Recsea and Olympus.
 Housings with 67mm threads, such as those by Ikelite and Nauticam, require an appropriate threaded adapter.